InnoIPA/EXMU-X261-usermanual/tocs/4.FAQ/FAQ.md

 # What is BSP?
 A Board Support Package (BSP) is a collection of drivers customized to the provided hardware description, and it also contains a lot of source code(like Petalinux, Vitis and Vivado etc.).
 Our BSP structure like below:
 ![bsp-tree](./fig/bsp-tree.png)

+# Driver of debug board.
+Our [debug board](../1.Hardware/hardware.md) is using FT4232H chipset, the driver of could download from [FTDI official website](https://ftdichip.com/drivers/).

 # How to flash eMMC on X261?
 1. You need to prepare a MicroSD Card which can boot on X261, then use it to boot the system.